How to use the UHD Cache for animations and stills?

 Corona QuickTip: Saving the UHD Cache for animations

 Traditionally, users had to choose to either use unbiased algorithms without any caching and wait long time for all renders, or use biased caching algorithms, and deal with splotches, missing shadows, and sensitive input parameters.
 Corona merges the best of both worlds.
 Its cached solution, called “UHD Cache”, is significantly faster than plain path tracing, but does not suffer from artifacts, missing contact shadows, or complicated UI controls.

-UHD Cache is a global illumination solver.
-Corona offers two kinds of GI solvers which can work together:
+The UHD Cache is a global illumination solver.
+Corona Renderer offers two kinds of GI solvers which can work together: